mralanbourne/Amatsu/readme.md

 > [!IMPORTANT]
 > ### 🔒 Privacy & Zero-Knowledge Security
 > * Amatsu is built on a **Stateless Architecture**.
 Unlike other addons, your sensitive data never touches a database.
-> * **Base64 Config:** Your Debrid keys are stored exclusively in your personal Manifest URL using secure Base64 encoding.
+> * **Base64 Config:** Your Debrid keys and Language preferences are stored exclusively in your personal Manifest URL using secure Base64 encoding.
 > * **Direct Resolution:** Stream links are resolved on-the-fly and redirected directly to your player.
 > * **100% Open Source:** Your security is paramount.
 Verify the code yourself.
 Everything is public.

 ### 🌙 Quick Start
-1. Open your hosted instance and enter your Real-Debrid and / or Torbox API Key.
+1. Open the [Community Instance](https://amatsu.onrender.com/) and enter your Real-Debrid and / or Torbox API Key.
+2. Select your **Preferred Languages** (e.g., ENG, GER, FRE) from the setup grid.
-2. Choose your catalog preferences (Trending / Top Rated).
+3. Choose your catalog preferences (Trending / Top Rated).
-3. Click "Install" to add your personalized configuration to Stremio.
+4. Click "Install" to add your personalized configuration to Stremio.
-4. Use the global Stremio search.
-Results will appear under the **"Amatsu Search"** catalog.
+5. Use the global Stremio search.
+Results will natively appear under the **"Amatsu Search - Series"** and **"Amatsu Search - Movies"** catalogs.

 ### ✨ Key Features
-* **🧠 Advanced Torrent Parsing:** Automatically strips group tags and resolution info to neatly match episodes and format subtitles.
+* **🌍 Multi-Language Priority Sorter:** Tailor your experience!
+Select your preferred audio and subtitle languages during setup, and Amatsu's engine will dynamically evaluate torrent tags, pushing your desired languages to the very top of the stream list.
+* **🎬 Cinematic Catalog Segregation:** Amatsu strictly identifies release formats, ensuring Anime Movies do not bleed into TV Series rows during global searches, maintaining Stremio's native UI integrity.
+* **🧠 Dual-Database Intelligence (AniList + MAL):** Amatsu scrapes AniList for high-quality metadata.
+If an obscure release is missing, it automatically falls back to MyAnimeList (Jikan API) to guarantee populated posters and synopsis data.
 * **🌊 Universal Subtitle Proxy:** Bypasses Stremio's CORS limitations!
 Amatsu detects `.ass`, `.srt`, `.vtt`, and `.ssa` files inside torrents, proxies them, and injects them directly into your player.
-* **🎯 Universal Fallback Engine:** If AniList fails to find a title, Amatsu automatically tries synonyms, English titles, and truncated names to find your streams on Nyaa.
+* **🎯 Universal Fallback Engine:** If AniList fails to find a title directly, Amatsu automatically searches synonyms, English titles, and intelligently truncated Light Novel names to find your streams on Nyaa.
 * **⚡ Hybrid Debrid Support:** Full, seamless integration for both Real-Debrid and Torbox.

 ---